Zuzu Verk Search: Suspect Robert Fabian In Spotlight After Human Remains Found

 As the search stretched on for weeks and even months, Verk’s disappearance gained national attention and many shared her picture and information about her disappearance online to spread the word.

-The news that Zuzu Verk’s body may have been found also drew many reactions online, from relief that the search might be over and that her family might find some closure to grief over what appeared to be a young life cut short.
+The news that Verk’s body may have been found also drew many reactions online, from relief that the search might be over and that her family might find some closure to grief over what appeared to be a young life cut short.

 Anyone with information on the disappearance of Zuzu Verk is asked to call the Alpine Police Department at (432) 837-3486.